nitlang/nit/share/man/nitunit.md

 With the `--full` option, all imported modules (even those in standard) are also precessed.

 ### `-o`, `--output`
-Output name (default is 'nitunit.xml')
+Output name (default is 'nitunit.xml').

 ### `nitunit` produces a XML file comatible with JUnit.

 ### `--dir`
-Working directory (default is '.nitunit')
+Working directory (default is '.nitunit').

 In order to execute the tests, nit files are generated then compiled and executed in the giver working directory.